xgloria/Xiyutuzhi_Maps/README.md

 Folders are devided according to each individual maps.

 The red line in square marks the specifical places (used in each individual map marker).

+Naming: Hindustan_xiyuquantu_map.jpg

+_A_B_map.jpg in which

+A: The specific location/Map marker

+B: which map in Pinyin